Presidential elections in the Philippines: 2016

 In 2016, President Aquino's Liberal Party nominated former Secretary of the Interior and Local Government Mar Roxas (President Roxas's grandson) as their presidential candidate.
-Roxas had previously gave way to Aquino in 2010.
+Roxas had previously given way to Aquino in 2010.
 Davao City Mayor Rodrigo Duterte had previously denied running for president, only to have him substituted as PDP-Laban's candidate.
 Duterte defeated Roxas and three others in the election.

 In the vice presidential election, House Representative from Camarines Sur Leni Robredo narrowly defeated senator Bongbong Marcos.